Alexandria, VA Business Overview

 Getting Around the Area

-Alexandria is conveniently located along I-495, or the Capital Beltway, and I-395 on the western side of the city provides a direct route to D.C.
-Other major routes, like U.S. Highway 1 and State Route 236, are located here.
-Alexandrians also have access to the Virginia Railway Express, or VRE, and the Alexandria Union Station, an Amtrak and VRE station.
-The bus system, DASH, DC’s METRO bus and the blue and yellow lines of the D.C.
-Metro also offer commuter options.
+Alexandria is conveniently located along I-495, or the Capital Beltway, while I-395 on the western side of the city provides a direct route to D.C.
+Other major routes like U.S. Highway 1 and State Route 236 are also located here.
+Alexandrians have access to the Virginia Railway Express, or VRE, as well as the Alexandria Union Station, an Amtrak and VRE station.
+The local bus system DASH along with DC’s Metrobus blue and yellow lines offer commuter options.